 Formerly Standard First Aid + HCP CPR

-Alberta/BC Certificate of Portability • Application and Registration fee is $50.
+Alberta/BC Certificate of Portability in person • Application and Registration fee is $50.

 This two-day course is designed for professional child care workers, but great for parents and all caregivers.
 This course includes emergency life saving skills and first aid topics with a focus on children.
 The course includes Level C CPR (adult, infant, child and 2-rescuer resuscitation) and AED.
 Min. age: 16 years

 This recertification is for those who hold a current certificate in First Aid in Child Care.
 This challenge includes a review of essential skills, information update, and skills testing.
 It also includes Level C CPR recertification (Adult, Child, Infant and 2-rescuer resuscitation) and AED.
 Unsuccesful candidates will be required to take a full course at their cost: no refunds or re-tests.